AssetHost/AssetHost/README.markdown

 # External Requirements

-### Async Processing via Redis
+### Async Workers via Redis

 The AssetHost server uses Redis (via the Resque gem) to coordinate async processing of images.
+Configure for your Redis setup in config/resque.yml.

+### Image Processing via ImageMagick

+AssetHost, via Paperclip, does image processing using ImageMagick.
+If needed, make sure to specify Paperclip.options[:command_path] in your config.

+### Text Search via Sphinx

+Searches are done via Sphinx, using the Thinking Sphinx gem.
+Set up your configuration in config/sphinx.yml, and make sure you have an external trigger for indexing (cron, etc).

 # Credits